What is Dry Eye Syndrome (DES)?

 There are many forms of Dry Eye Syndrome and some can happen simply because of our lifestyle choices.
 These can include excessive computer or cell phone use, wearing contact lenses, eating unhealthy fats, and smoking.
 Dry Eye Syndrome can also be caused by other medical conditions the patient may be suffering from.
 This can include pregnancy, meibomian gland dysfunction, Vitamin A deficiency, history of LASIK surgery, Sjogren syndrome, among many others.
 There are different types of medications that can also cause DES, such as blood pressure medications, antihistamines/allergy medicine, antidepressants, and hormone replacement therapy.
 Your dry eye specialist will work with you to determine the underlying cause of your Dry Eye Syndrome and start treatment that provides relief.

 In order to understand Dry Eye Syndrome, it’s important to understand what keeps our eyes healthy and moisturized.
 Your eyes are continuously creating a moisture control environment made up of mainly 3 layers.
 This not only keeps the eye moisturized, but it’s also important to keeping our eyes healthy and keeping our vision clear.
 The 3 layers in the moisture control environment are made up of the following:

-- Tears: the watery component of the moisture control environment.
-They are produced by the tear glands, found on the inside of the eyelids and in the lacrimal gland.
+Tears: Tears are the watery component of the moisture control environment.
+They are produced by the tear glands, which are found on the inside of the eyelids and in the lacrimal gland.

-At Vision Specialists of California, we take the utmost care to fully evaluate and treat your eyes according to the guidelines set forth by the American Academy of Ophthalmology (USA certifying body).
-We treat you with the time and respect you deserve as not just another patient, but a fellow human being and a member of our community.
-Please Call (619) 501-9050 or contact our offices to set up a consultation with our specialists and get the care you deserve.
+At Vision Specialists of California, it is our duty to fully evaluate and treat your eyes according to the guidelines set forth by the American Academy of Ophthalmology.
+We treat you with the time and respect you deserve as not just another patient, but as a valued member of our community.
+Please Call (619) 501-9050 today to set up a consultation with a specialist in our office.